 NHS Continuing Care

-NHS Continuing Health Care is a package of health care provided and solely funded by the NHS.
-Information presented on the ISD website covers all patients whom clinicians have assessed to meet the criteria contained in the guidance in CEL 6 (2008) [579Kb](Category A), and certain other patients who did not meet the criteria but have been in hospital for over 1 year and for whom no estimated date of discharge has been set (Category B).
-This information is based on data collected at individual census points.
+Prior to the introduction of Hospital Based Complex Clinical Care, ISD gathered and published census information on NHS Continuing Healthcare covering all patients whom clinicians had assessed to meet the criteria contained in the guidancein CEL 6 (2008) [579Kb](Category A), and certain other patients who did not meet the criteria but had been in hospital for over 1 year and for whom no estimated date of discharge had been set (Category B).
+This information was based on data collected at individual census points.

 Reports prior to 2010 can be found via the links below: